 Why the Brain Follows

 - How to Reduce Stress to Make People Feel Safe – In the current business environment, stress is everywhere, due to the rapidly changing and unpredictable situations we face.
 What leaders can do to mitigate a stressful environment are critical to boosting morale and productivity.
-You can adopt a scientific approach in your team’s stress management.
+You can adopt a scientific approach to your team’s stress management.